-The IBM UVM Policy screen is displayed.
+The Modify Client Security Policy Configuration screen is displayed.

-- 4. On the Object Selection tab, click Action or Object type, and select the object for which you want to assign authentication requirements. - Examples of valid actions include System Logon, System Unlock, and E-mail Decryption; an example of an object type is Acquire Digital Certificate. - 5.
-For each object that you select, select Tivoli Access Manager controls selected object to enable Tivoli Access Manager for that object.
+- Click the Edit Policy button.
+The Enter Administrator Password screen is displayed. - Type the Administrator Password in the provided field and click OK.
+The IBM UVM Policy screen is displayed. - On the Object Selection tab, click Action or Object type, and select the object for which you want to assign authentication requirements.

+Examples of valid actions include System Logon, System Unlock, and E-mail Decryption; an example of an object type is Acquire Digital Certificate.

+5. For each object that you select, select Tivoli Access Manager controls selected object to enable Tivoli Access Manager for that object.